Suggestion: Watch the 20 minutes video tutorial before reading this article

 For example, you can make a ‘compliance assessment’ based on the following documents:

-- OEKO Tex Standard 100
+- OEKO tex standard 100

-- Bill of Substances
+- Bill of substances

-#3: Fabric quality
+4. Fabric quality

 In 2011, we were tasked with managing the product development process of a new polo shirt collection for a European brand.
 They’d already selected a new supplier in the southern Fujian province to manufacture their new designs.

 It was a good supplier.
-Clean facility, long history, plenty of capital, modern machinery and a strict quality management system.
+Clean facility, long history, plenty of capital, modern machinery, and a strict quality management system.

 The client received the samples and testing begins.
-A few weeks of usage and washing later, it was clear that the material quality was far below the clients expectations.
+A few weeks of usage and washing later, it was clear that the material quality was far below the client’s expectations.
 While they wanted to match brands like GANT and Ralph Lauren in terms of quality, this sample would go straight to an outlet.

 Obviously, the client was upset about this, and we submitted a complaint to the supplier.
 They made another batch of samples.
 But the result was the same.
 This was when we realized that this may be a reliable supplier, yet unable to match our buyers quality requirements.

-- Apparel manufacturer
+- Supplier A: Apparel manufacturer

-- Fabrics supplier
+- Supplier B: Material supplier

-In other words, it can be hard to communicate fabric quality requirements to a supplier, and it can take weeks or even months of emailing back and forth to get the correct fabric samples.
+For example, it can be hard to communicate fabric quality requirements to a supplier, and it can take weeks or even months of emailing back and forth to get the correct fabric samples.